iDevelopper/PBRevealViewController/README.md

 * Can be deployed as a child of itself to create cascade-like, hierarchical interfaces.
 * Seamless integration of tap and pan gesture recognizers.
 * Delegate methods for getting full state of the controller and implementing your own code hooks for customizing behavior.
-* Delegate methods to ask animation/completion block for main view controller when pushing.
+* Delegate methods for asking animation/completion block for main view controller when pushing.
-* Delegate methods to ask block for child controller when pushing.
+* Delegate method for asking block for child controller when pushing.
+* Delegate method for asking an animator controller adopting the UIViewControllerAnimatedTransitioning protocol for custom animatiion transitions (push or set).

 ## Requirements